Your baby has been diagnosed with cow’s milk protein allergy (CMPA) and you need help planning dairy-free baby food.

 If you are not sure what these might be, consult with a paediatric dietitian.

-When first establishing dairy free weaning, start with fruit and vegetables like usual, but remember to consult with your paediatric dietitian on guidance on how to introduce high allergenic foods like egg and peanut.
-You’ll also need to incorporate calcium and iodine rich foods when your baby’s intake of breastmilk or specialist infant formula starts to reduce.
+When first establishing dairy-free weaning, start with fruit and vegetables like usual, but remember to consult with your paediatric dietitian on guidance on how to introduce high-allergenic foods like eggs and peanut.
+You’ll also need to incorporate calcium and iodine-rich foods when your baby’s intake of breastmilk or specialist infant formula starts to reduce.

 Let Me Help